Chami Rupasinghe · Engineering Project Manager · Apple Hardware 1 / 10

 Last-Minute Name Change Cascades Across Every Asset

-"Health Data Platform" was rejected by Marketing LT — "platform" was reserved for Azure.
-Rippled through: all docs, press release, domain naming, landing page, and all customer decks — weeks from launch.
+"Healthcare APIs" was rejected by Marketing LT.
+The decision rippled through: all docs, press release, domain naming, landing page, and customer decks.

 02